Raztor0/cpp_notes/notes.md

 ```C++
 void sort(const vector<double>& v); //sort v
 ```
-By using a reference, we ensure that for a call sort(my_vec), we do not copy my_vec and that it is really is my_vec that is sorted and not a copy of it.
+By using a reference, we ensure that for a call sort(my_vec), we do not copy my_vec and that it really is my_vec that is sorted and not a copy of it.
 When we don't want to modify an argument, and still don't want the cost of copying, we use a const reference.

 ### § User-defined types